-Young ginger thrives best in filtered sunlight.
+Young ginger thrives best in filtered sunlight or partial shade.
 Be sure it receives 2-5 hours of dappled or indirect light per day.
 Try to avoid consistently hot and direct sunlight when possible.

 Your ginger rhizomes are somewhat tolerant of cooler conditions.
 Once the soil starts to freeze, your ginger rhizome is in danger.
 If overwintering them, carefully transplant them into a pot and bring them indoors to where the weather remains warmer.

 Container-grown gingers’ plants still need access to light, even during the winter months.
-It doesn’t take a whole lot, but provide a grow light if required.
+It doesn’t take a whole lot of light, but provide a grow light and partial shade if required.

 Water & Humidity

 Water is an absolute necessity for growing ginger.
 Keep the soil consistently and evenly moist at all times, and don’t let it dry out.
 Slow, even watering is the best option, as it allows the soil to absorb more water than if you just drench it.
 A soaker hose system is usually perfect.